ericpruitt/sshfsexec/README.md

 Description
 -----------

-I use SSHFS on a daily basis so I can program on a remote development server using local applications.
-While the access times are generally acceptable on a modern broadband connection for basic editing with Vim, attempting to run something like git or grepping multiple files tends to be insufferably slow.
+I use SSHFS on a frequently so I can work on remote servers using local applications.
+The access times are generally acceptable on a modern broadband connection for basic text editing with Vim, but I/O heavy commands like git or grep with multiple files are insufferably slow.
 To resolve this, I wrote sshfsexec which transparently executes commands on remote systems that host locally mounted SSHFS volumes.

 Basic Configuration and Usage
 -----------------------------

-Copy sshfsexec to a folder defined in your `PATH` environment variable and make sure the file is executable.
-The folder that sshfsexec is copied to should not contain any of the executables that you wish to run on remote systems for reasons that should become clear later, so it may be best to create a new folder specifically for sshfsexec and adjust your `PATH` environment variable accordingly.
+Copy sshfsexec to a folder defined in the `PATH` environment variable, and make sure the file is executable.
+The folder that sshfsexec is copied to should not contain any executable that shared the base-name of commands to be run on remote systems for reasons that should become clear later, so it is best to create a new folder specifically for sshfsexec and adjust the `PATH` environment variable accordingly.

     $ mkdir ~/bin/sshfsexec
     $ cp sshfsexec.py ~/bin/sshfsexec
     $ chmod +x ~/bin/sshfsexec/sshfsexec.py
     $ export PATH="$HOME/bin/sshfsexec:$PATH"

-If you adjust your `PATH` environment variable, make sure to update your login profile (generally `~/.profile`) to make sure `PATH` is setup automatically when you log in.
-Once sshfsexec has been copied into a folder in `PATH`, create symlinks from sshfsexec for the commands you wish to execute transparently on the remote systems.
+When adjusting the `PATH` environment variable, make sure to update the login profile (generally `~/.profile`) to make sure `PATH` is setup automatically upon login.
+Once sshfsexec has been copied into a folder in `PATH`, create symlinks from sshfsexec for the commands that should be executed transparently on the remote systems.
 In the example below, `git` will be executed on remote systems when interacting with SSHFS volumes.

     $ cd ~/bin/sshfsexec
     $ ln -s sshfsexec.py git
-    $ hash -r                          # Clears the executable cache in Bash.
+    $ hash -r                     # Clears the executable path cache in Bash.

-Any time `git` is inside of the SSHFS volume, it will not be executed on the remote system transparently:
+Any time `git` is launched inside of the SSHFS volume, it will be executed on the remote system transparently:

     ~$ sshfs codevat.com:/home/git/repositories git.codevat.com/
     ~$ cd git.codevat.com/mydwm.git